MargLiu/cse15l-lab-reports/Lab2.md

     }
   }
   ```
+  This fixed the above issue by making sure that the values get properly switched.
+I made sure to store the input array into a separate array.
+Now in the for loop, the value taken to store into the input array will be from the separate array.
+This prevents the values from overlapping.

   ## Part 3
   Something that I learned was about the different functions in the URL.
 I wasn't aware that certain letters or characters had a constant meaning, and depending on the placement of the words, they could mean different things.